JC Equity Release

 As well as downsizing, equity release is a way for homeowners aged 55 and over to unlock this potential and access some of the money “tied up” in their home.

-If you’re aged 55 and over and are considering later life lending options, equity release could be the solution you’re looking for.
+If you’re aged 55 or over and are considering later life lending options, equity release could be the solution you’re looking for.

 The most popular type of equity release product is a lifetime mortgage, but the terms “equity release” and “lifetime mortgage” are often used interchangeably.
 With a lifetime mortgage, you borrow a percentage of the value of your home from a lender.
 You’ll still own your property but will have a loan secured against it.
 There are no affordability checks or requirements to make monthly repayments, as the interest charged is typically rolled-up – i.e. added to the outstanding mortgage balance.
 The loan plus rolled-up interest is repaid when the plan ends, usually after you or the last surviving applicant pass away or move into long term care.